-- 1. Test and exams will not consist of the multiple-choice questions. - 2.
-The midterm examination will be held in classroom during regular lecture hours and will last 50 minutes.
+- 1. Tests and final exam will not consist of the multiple-choice questions. - All examinations will be closed-book. - 3.
+The tests will be held in classroom during regular lecture hours and will last 50 minutes. - 4.
+Test 1 on October 16, 2017 will cover chapters 1 7; test 2 on November 15 will cover chapters 8, 14, 19, and 21.

-- 3. There will be a Registrar scheduled final examination, lasting 2 hours.
-It will be a comprehensive examination of all-material covered in the course. - 4.
+- 5. There will be a Registrar scheduled final examination, lasting 2 hours.
+It will be a comprehensive examination of all-material covered in the course. - 6.
 The exam must be completed during the specified time.
-Extra time will not be given for any reason. - 5.
-All examinations will be closed-book. - 6.
-Answers to the midterm test, the assignment and the final exam questions must make use of equations and diagrams wherever possible.
-Numerical questions require numerical answers. - 7.
+Extra time will not be given for any reason. - 7.
+Answers to the tests, the assignments and the final exam questions must make use of equations and diagrams wherever possible.
+Numerical questions require numerical answers. - 8.
 THERE WILL BE NO MAKEUP OR DEFERRED EXAMS under any circumstances, nor may the exams be written early.
 Students unable to write the exams because of documented illness, family emergency, religious observance, or university-sanctioned event will have the weight shifted to the final examination; otherwise a grade of zero will be assigned.
-If a student cannot write their final exam on the date assigned by the Registrar's Office, they need to apply for a deferred exam www.ucalgary.ca/registrar/exams/deferred\final Under no circumstance will this be accommodated by the department.
-Any student who finds it necessary to miss the midterm must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting adjusted.
-This adjustment will result in the final exam counting for 70% of the final grade and the assignments counting for 30% of the final grade. - 8.
+If a student cannot write their final exam on the date assigned by the Registrar's Office, they need to apply for a deferred exam www.ucalgary.ca/registrar/exams/deferred final Under no circumstance will this be accommodated by the department.
+Any student who finds it necessary to miss the midterm tests must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting adjusted.
+This adjustment will result in the final exam counting for 55% of the final grade and the other test and the assignments counting for 45% of the final grade. - 9.
 Examinations will not be given before the indicated examination date.
-For further information see the 2016-2017 Calendar. - 9.
+For further information see the 2017-2018 Calendar. - 10.
 The use of a simple calculator during test and examination is permitted.
 The use of graphing calculators, cell phones, and computers is not permitted.